YottaDB/YDBDoc/MultiLangProgGuide/goprogram.rst

         func SubPrevE(tptoken uint64, errstr *BufferT, varname string, subary []string) (string, error)

-Matching `Go KeyT SubPrevST()`_, :code:`SubPrevE()` wraps `ydb_subscript_previous_st() <https://docs.yottadb.com/MultiLangProgGuide/cprogram.html#ydb-subscript-previous-s-ydb-subscript-previous-st>`_ to facilitate reverse breadth-first traversal of a local or global variable sub-tree.
+Matching `Go KeyT SubPrevST()`_, :code:`SubPrevE()` wraps :ref:`ydb-subscript-previous-s-st-fn` to facilitate reverse breadth-first traversal of a local or global variable sub-tree.
 A node or subtree does not have to exist at the specified key.

 - At the level of the last subscript, if there is a previous subscript with a node and/or a subtree, it returns that subscript.
 - If there is no previous node or subtree at that level of the subtree, the function returns the NODEEND error.